BusinessAlchemist/businessalchemist.github.io/_posts/2022-03-12-troubleshooting-tableau-live-queries-against-sql-part-1.md

-## Troubleshooting performance of tableau live connections to SQL Server
+## Troubleshooting performance of tableau live connections to SQL Server - part 1.
+BASICS.

 Hello everyone, wish you enjoy reading these findings I've gathered over a couple of years working with this type of scenario